Skip to main content

 • Multiple Endocrine Neoplasia syndrome type 2 (MEN2)

-• Pregnancy or planning to become pregnant (discontinue 2 months prior)
+• Pregnancy or planning pregnancy (discontinue at least 2 months prior)

 Compare with Similar Peptides